Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Introduction

 We first compare the baseline Guard Model and TGM under the same architecture and observe that composition alone improves classification quality compared to the baseline.
 Next, we demonstrate portability of the method across both Llama and Gemma architectures using the same composition procedure.
 With the addition of prefix SFT, TGM further surpasses both the baseline’s prefix SFT variant and the baseline Guard Model.
 Finally, we evaluate TGM under both offline (full-text) and streaming (prefix) regimes, reporting standardized streaming metrics and demonstrating parity with offline evaluation.

 \paragraph{The contributions of this paper are summarized as follows:} \begin{itemize}[leftmargin=*]

-\item \textbf{First to address two practical gaps in guardrail deployment.} We demonstrate that (a) safety behaviors can be transferred to target language models \emph{without additional training or target language labels} via composition of public weights, and (b) streaming guardrails can be trained and evaluated for \emph{parity with offline} through a standardized prefix-based protocol with a single-token classifier.
+\item \textbf{Addressing two practical gaps in guardrail deployment.} We show that (a) safety behaviors can be transferred to target language models \emph{without additional training or target language labels} via composition of public weights, and (b) streaming guardrails can be trained and evaluated for \emph{parity with offline} through a standardized prefix-based protocol with a single-token classifier.
+The training-free, label-free property applies to the Guard Vector composition step; prefix SFT is a separate supervised streaming-specialization stage that uses curated prefix data.

 \item \textbf{Guard Vector: task-vector composition from public weights.} We define the Guard Vector as the parameter difference between a Guard Model and a same-architecture PLM, and compose it with a target language CP Model to obtain a TGM — requiring no additional training or labels.
 This enables portability across Llama and Gemma families and extensibility to Chinese, Japanese, and Korean.